benrodenhaeuser/LS_120/TTT/README.md

 ### Classes

-- *Board:* records, evaluates and displays board positions.
+- *Board:* records, evaluates and displays TTT positions.
-- *Player:* chooses moves on board based on a player's color (and, in the case of a computer player, based on skill level).
+- *Player:* chooses moves on TTT board, based on a player's color (and, in the case of a computer player, based on skill level).
+- There are two subclasses of Player: *Human* and *Computer*.
 - *Schedule:* determines who is to move.
 - *Score_keeper:* keep tracks of round wins and match wins.
 - *Match:* orchestrates the above-mentioned classes, managing the main game loop.